Hide-A-Way Hills, Ohio: History

-Hide-A-Way Hills was founded in 1961 as a planned community.
-The 1650 acre community was developed 10 mi southeast of Lancaster, Ohio, and included a lodge, horse barn, and golf course.
-The original developer, Hide-A-Way Hills, Inc., controlled the development and the facilities of Hide-A-Way Hills until 1973.
+Hide-A-Way Hills is a residential lake community located in the scenic Hocking Hills of southeastern Ohio.
+Established in 1961, the development was designed as a gated retreat offering both permanent residences and vacation homes, surrounded by natural beauty.
+It spans 1,730 acres of wooded terrain, rolling hills, and lakes, providing a secluded environment for its residents.

-In 1965, construction began on a dam that would create the 110 acre Lake of the Four Seasons.
-The dam cost about $500,000 and was completed in 1966.
-Five years after the completion of the dam, a marina, beach and playground were built on the north side of the lake.
+Amenities: The community operates as a private, member-owned, club and homeowners’ association.
+Property ownership within the community includes membership in the club.
+Members share access to a wide range of core amenities maintained by the association which include five lakes, including the Lake of the Four Seasons, Deerfoot, Arrowhead, Tomahawk, and Eagle Claw; 9-hole golf course with Clubhouse Bar and Grill; Lodge Restaurant and Bar with dining and event spaces; Outdoor pool, tennis and pickleball courts; And an Amphitheater and parks.

-The residents of Hide-A-Way Hills created a non-profit club in 1972, and on February 21, 1973, the club assumed ownership from the original developer.
-It was decided that the club would be operated by a nine-member Board of Trustees.
+Governance: Hide-A-Way Hills Club, Inc. is governed by a Board of Trustees elected by the membership.
+The board oversees community operations, security, maintenance, and long-term planning.
+Membership requires that members pay assessments and fees to support operational and capital expenses, plus reserve funding.

-The community expanded its boundaries in 2004, when a 54 acre property adjacent to the community was offered for sale.
-The club purchased it in March of that year.
+Community: Hide-A-Way Hills maintains a reputation as a close-knit, nature-oriented community.
+Residents value privacy, outdoor living, and a sense of retreat from urban life.
+The combination of wooded lots, lakefront properties, and well-maintained facilities contributes to its appeal as both a weekend getaway and a year-round residence.

 Geography

-Hide-A-Way Hills is located in northern Hocking County and southeastern Fairfield County, surrounding Lake of the Four Seasons and several smaller lakes to the east, including Lake Eagle Claw, the easternmost.
-The lakes are built on several tributaries of Rush Creek, which in turn is a tributary of the Hocking River, which flows south to the Ohio River.
+Hide-A-Way Hills is located in northern Hocking County and southeastern Fairfield County.
+Their lakes are built on several tributaries of Rush Creek, which in turn is a tributary of the Hocking River, which flows south to the Ohio River.
 About two-thirds of the community lies in northwestern Marion Township in Hocking County, while the remainder is in southern Rush Creek Township in Fairfield County.

 Hide-A-Way Hills is 10 mi southeast of Lancaster, the Fairfield County seat, and 12 mi northwest of Logan, the seat of Hocking County.
 Columbus, the state capital, is 41 mi to the northwest.

 According to the United States Census Bureau, the Hide-A-Way Hills CDP has a total area of 7.3 km2, of which 6.7 km2 is land and 0.6 km2, or 7.71%, is water.
 The population was 976 as of 2020.